AhmedsZamzam/getting-started-flink-cc/README.md

 cd getting-started-flink-cc\demo-infrastructure
 ```

-Open the `terraform.tfvars` file for editing.
+Open and edit the `terraform.tfvars` (variables) file, use the following command in CMD:

 ```
 start terraform.tfvars
 ```
+Choose Notepad.

 Replace the placeholders with your own API keys and name.
 For example, if your `confluent_cloud_api_key` is `ABCDEFG`, your c`onfluent_cloud_api_secret` is `123456789ABDCEFGHLJKLMNOP=7-23`, and your name is `Kevin`, your file should look like this: